oracle/python-oracledb/doc/src/api_manual/module.rst

     used in both the python-oracledb Thin and Thick modes.
 See :ref:`tokenauth`.

+    The ``pool_name`` parameter is expected to be a string which specifies the name of the pool when using multiple DRCP pools with Oracle Database 23.4 or later.
+This value is used in both python-oracledb Thin and Thick modes.
+    See :ref:`DRCP Pool Names <poolnames>`.

     If the ``handle`` parameter is specified, it must be of type OCISvcCtx\* and is only of use when embedding Python in an application (like PowerBuilder) which has already made the connection.
 The connection thus